UltimateByte/zip-updater/README.md

 - Run and enjoy : ./zip-updater

 #### Important notes ####
-All will be simply extracted to the destination folder, so your zip content must have a coherent folder structure, otherwise, make another copy of zip-updater and edit it accordingly.
+Everything will be simply extracted to the destination folder, so your zip content must have a coherent folder structure, otherwise, make another copy of zip-updater and edit it accordingly.

-Please, feedback.
+##### Known issues #####
+If whatever you're updating removed some files, this script is unable to know that, so they will remain in your destination folder.

+Hope you'll enjoy that script !

 If it helped you, please consider making a donation for our community : http://www.mesnie.org/donation/

+Otherwise, a simple feedback (positive or negative) is always welcome.